Skip to main content

 Dear [Hiring Manager Name],

-Your brand has a clear voice, but the [product line / category] space moves fast and noisy.
-What caught my eye in your posting is the mix of positioning work and hands-on execution.
-That’s the kind of brand role where smart research only matters if it lands in a cleaner brief, a tighter launch plan, and numbers you can defend.
+Your brand has a clear voice, but the [product line / category] space moves quickly and can be noisy.
+What stood out to me in your posting is the mix of positioning work and hands-on execution.
+That’s the kind of brand role where research only matters if it leads to a sharper brief, a focused launch plan, and measurable results you can stand behind.

-In my final year at [University], I led a student consulting project for a local DTC beverage.
-We rebuilt their buyer personas from 32 customer interviews, rewrote the value proposition, and tested new landing page headlines.
-The result: a 21% lift in email sign-ups over four weeks and fewer “what is this?” comments in support tickets because the message finally matched the product.
+In my final year at [University], I led a student consulting project for a local DTC beverage brand.
+We rebuilt buyer personas after conducting 32 customer interviews, rewrote the value proposition, and tested new landing page headlines.
+This led to a 21% increase in email sign-ups over four weeks and fewer “what is this?” support tickets, because the messaging finally matched the product.

-I also learned the day-to-day rhythm during my marketing internship at [Previous Company].
-I built a weekly KPI dashboard in Google Sheets pulling GA4 and Meta Ads data, then wrote short insights for the team meeting.
-When our top ad set started fatiguing, I suggested a creative refresh based on the best-performing hooks, and CTR recovered by 17% within two weeks.
+I also learned the day-to-day rhythm of brand work during my marketing internship at [Previous Company].
+I built a weekly KPI dashboard using Google Sheets that pulled in GA4 and Meta Ads data, and wrote concise insights for team meetings.
+When our top ad set started to fatigue, I suggested a creative refresh using our best-performing hooks, which helped CTR recover by 17% in just two weeks.

-The fastest way I can help [Company] is to turn your next campaign into a repeatable playbook: one-page positioning, a brief that agencies can actually work with, and a simple measurement plan that tells you what to scale and what to cut.
+The fastest way I can contribute at [Company] is by turning your next campaign into a repeatable playbook: a one-page positioning statement, a brief agencies can actually use, and a straightforward measurement plan that makes it easy to see what to scale and what to cut.

-If you’re open to it, I’d love to walk you through a 30-day launch outline for [brand / product] and the dashboard I’d use to track it.
+If you’re open to it, I’d be glad to walk you through a 30-day launch outline for [brand / product] and the dashboard I’d use to track progress.
 You can reach me at [Phone].

 Sincerely,